A Multi-Task Perspective for Link Prediction with New Relation Types and Nodes: Proposed Method

 where $\cS \coloneqq \{ (u, r, v) \in \cV^{\text{(tr)}} \times \cR^{\text{(tr)}} \times \cV^{\text{(tr)}} \mid \kgadj^{\text{(tr)}}_{u, r, v} = 1 \}$ is the set of positive triplets, $(u, r, v'_i)$ is the $i$-th entity-based negative sample and $(u, r'_j, v)$ the $j$-th relation-based negative sample corresponding to the positive triplet $(u, r, v)$.

-\Cref{eq:task-loss} constitutes only a term of the loss function we optimize, which further contains regularization terms on the the attention matrix $\alpha$.
+\Cref{eq:task-loss} constitutes only a term of the loss function we optimize, which further contains regularization terms on the attention matrix $\alpha$.
 Intuitively, we want the individual attention values to be either 0 or 1, because each value should represent whether a relation type belongs to certain task (value 1) or not (value 0).
 Moreover, we aim to have a large concentration of the attention values, in order to have as few partitions as possible.
 Hence, we propose the following model loss, where $\lambda_1, \lambda_2 \in \mathbb{R}$ are hyper-parameters weighting the terms:

-The first term $\mathcal{L}_{\text{dual}}$ is the dual-sampling loss in \Cref{eq:task-loss}.
-The second term $\mathcal{L}_\text{1-hot}$ \textit{minimizes} the entropy of the distribution of partition membership probabilities of each relation type $r$, so that individual attention values are pushed to be either 0 or 1, and attention weights for every relation type to be one-hot encoded.
-Finally, the third term $\mathcal{L}_\text{conc}$ takes advantage of the log-gamma function to encourage the relation set to be split in as few partitions as possible.
+The first term $\mathcal{L}_{\text{dual}}$ is the dual-sampling loss in \Cref{eq:task-loss}. \revisioncamera{The second term $\mathcal{L}_\text{1-hot}$ \textit{minimizes} the entropy of $\alpha_{r, \cdot}$, i.e. the relation type $r$'s partition membership probabilities, for each relation type $r$.
+This effectively pushes $\alpha_{r, \cdot}$ towards a one-hot vector, encouraging individual attention values to be close to either 0 or 1.} Finally, the third term $\mathcal{L}_\text{conc}$ takes advantage of the log-gamma function to encourage the relation set to be split in as few partitions as possible.